 Furthermore, make sure you’ve received the latest October Pixel Android 10 update.
 Google made some big changes to stabilize and improve Android 10, and most of those small bugs should go away.

 Just like we see with almost every smartphone on Android or iOS, a lot of users are complaining about WiFi.
 Whether that be speeds, drops or connectivity.
 Typically this is just a little glitch that is easily fixed.

 If you’re having issues with WiFi our first suggestion would be to turn it completely off, then back on.
 Slide down the notification bar and tap the WiFi quick-setting tile at the top.
 Then turn it back on and try to connect.
 If this still doesn’t help a quick reboot usually solves the problem.

 That said, if you’re still experiencing Pixel WiFi problems it’s always a good idea to reset any home routers or modem.
 Another option is to head to Settings > WiFi and forget your wireless network.
 Then search again and reconnect, put in the password, and try it again.
-Android 8.1 had a lot of changes to WiFi, and we’re seeing a few more in Android 9.
-After that big of an update some things get a little wonky.
-Give the connection a fresh start and you should be fine.
+Android 8.1 had a lot of changes to WiFi, Google’s last few monthly Android Pie updates in 2019 did too.
+If you’re having problems, even with Android 10, try redoing and resetting your network settings.

 Pixel Bluetooth Problems

 With so many different devices, brands, accessories and car makers we always see Bluetooth complaints.
 Personally, my Pixel never had a single issue until I updated to Android 8.0 Oreo.
 After it, we started seeing widespread complaints on Nexus and Pixel devices.